Matt Skiba

 Alkaline Trio formed in 1996 with Skiba as the frontman.
-Since then, the band has released nine full-length albums over two decades.
-Skiba also recorded albums with side projects including Heavens and the Hell, as well as two full-length solo albums with his backing band, the Sekrets.
+Since then, the band has released ten full-length albums over two decades.
+Skiba also recorded albums with side projects including Heavens and theHELL, as well as two full-length solo albums with his backing band, the Sekrets.

-Following Tom DeLonge's second departure from Blink-182 in early 2015, Skiba was hired as their touring guitarist for three shows and then became an official member later that year; he recorded two albums with the band before DeLonge returned in 2022.
+Following Tom DeLonge's second departure from Blink-182 in early 2015, Skiba was brought on to fill in for three shows and was later made a full-time member.
+He recorded two albums with the band, California (2016) and Nine (2019), before DeLonge returned in 2022.